-I developed additional organisational and time-management skills, especially when working on my own on location.
-I also understood better how to interact with others within sensitive situations.
+Through the process of making the film I developed additional organisational and time-management skills, especially when working on my own on location.
+I grew to understand how to interact with others within sensitive situations.
 Thanks to a number of workshops and sessions hosted by OWM, I also picked up some helpful pitching techniques.

 To what extent has being a part of the One World Media Fellowship encouraged you to pursue a career in filmmaking?